Introducing the financial markets

 - Financial trading is the buying and selling of financial instruments

-- There are many types of financial asset, including equities, indices, forex and commodities
+- There are many types of financial asset, including shares, indices, forex and commodities

 - Most of the time financial traders don't want or need the assets - they trade to make a profit